-TFS Properties may pay up to 10% of all Establishment Fees received for Applications for Sandalwood Lots as commission to eligible financial intermediaries who procure Applications for Sandalwood Lots in accordance with the Corporations Act.
+TFS Properties may pay up to 8% of all Establishment Fees received for Applications for Sandalwood Lots as commission to eligible financial intermediaries who procure Applications for Sandalwood Lots in accordance with the Corporations Act.
+Each financial intermediary may elect to take the commission either as a once off, upfront payment of up to 8% or may elect to receive 4% on completion of the application process, followed by a trailing commission of 0.5% p.a. during the lifetime of the Project, which equates to a net profit value Net Present Value of approximately 8%.
 In addition, TFS Properties may compensate financial services licensees that have provided assistance of an administrative or marketing nature for the cost of their support.